devjedan/uber/README.md

 # Overview
-This is an open-source Uber clone app developed with [react native/redux].
+This is an open-source Uber clone app developed with react native/redux.
 The purpose of this project is to showcase the development of a ride-sharing application similar to Uber.
 You can use this project as a reference or as a starting point for your own ride-sharing app development.

 Features
 User Authentication: Sign up and login functionality for both riders and drivers.